moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 # [Origins and spread of the North American outbreak](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?animate=2021-10-03,2023-05-28,1,1,30000&c=division&d=tree,map&f_region=North%20America&p=full&r=division)

-Since this introduction in late 2021 into North America, HPAI H5Nx belonging to clade 2.3.4.4.b w has rapidly spread rapidly throughout the continent.
+Since this introduction in late 2021 into North America, HPAI H5Nx viruses belonging to clade 2.3.4.4.b have rapidly spread rapidly throughout the continent.

 Using phylogenetics, we can further identify patterns of spread between species and regions, and identify mutations that have arisen during this outbreak.